What are the Equity Funds?

 How do Equity Funds Work?

 Equity mutual funds should invest at least 65% of their assets in equity.
-The rest can be invested in debt or held in cash to meet redemption requests.
+You can invest the rest in debt or held in cash to meet redemption requests.
 Equity mutual funds are actively and passively managed.
 Passively managed funds mimic the benchmark index and hence need no asset allocation strategies to decide the portfolio.
 Whereas, actively managed funds follow multiple approaches to earn high returns.
 Based on the objective and strategy, the assets can be invested in large cap, mid cap, small cap, large and mid cap, or the fund can follow a multi cap strategy.
 The investment style can be concentrated (focused) or value or growth-oriented.

-The fund manager uses multiple strategies like the top-down approach and the bottom-up approach to analyze the stocks for the fund’s portfolio.
+The fund manager uses multiple strategies like the top-down approach and the bottom-up approach to analyze the stocks for the fund‘s portfolio.
 Using these strategies, the fund manager aims to maximize the returns of the fund.
-Given that the fund’s performance is market-linked, the risk is equity finds is high.
-The fund’s risk is usually managed by allocating a small portion of assets to debt.
+Given that the fund‘s performance is market-linked, the risk is equity finds is high.
+The fund managers usually manage the fund‘s risk by allocating a small portion of assets to debt.

 Types of Equity Funds